Skip to main content

 Who can use COE-VDI?

-The virtualized desktop infrastructure engineering pool is currently available to students and instructers registered in an Engineering course for the current quarter.
+The virtualized desktop infrastructure engineering pool is currently available to UW Seattle students (including RSOs), instructors and faculty.
+Any students and instructors registered in an Engineering course for the current quarter will have access to Engineering specific software.
 There is also a separate resource pool for all UW Seattle students and faculty as resources allow.
-Since the VDI cluster is funded via STF, it is restricted to educational use only.
-Research use is not allowed.
+Due to software licensing the ENGR pools are is restricted to educational use only, research use is not allowed.

 Why use COE-VDI?